How to enter global economy?

 Generally, bankruptcy to the point where industry is broken never happened in none of these countries: India, South Korea, Indonesia, Malaysia.
 However, they faced challenges in stabilizing macro-economy for decades.
 For instance, a glance at Latin America trade during 1970s-1980s and that of Turkey until before 1991 indicates that the main problem they faced was the very high rate of inflation impeding their full participation and competition in the global markets.
 They succeeded to address the problem and today there are few states with double-digit inflation.
 In other words, many countries have adopted policies to help their industries grow and at the same time, benefit from global markets.

 Naturally, some industries that are maintained by using subsidies or enjoying full or half exclusivity in the market will be affected.
 In the meantime, the fact that in the past few years, oil revenues were spent on consumer goods import should not be neglected.
 In fact, the import of consumer goods using cheap foreign exchange damaged the domestic industries and limited their economic activities.
 Now, reformation of industries should happen in order to improve their competitiveness against imported goods.
 In the course of globalization, manufacturing market should rapidly adapt to the world.
 This can be achieved relatively fast but what remains challenging is how to interact with the financial market.
 To fulfill this, certain questions must be answered: will foreigners be allowed to invest in the domestic stock exchange market?
 How fast will this happen?
 When the government issues bonds to compensate for budget deficit, can foreigners also buy them?
-Is it economically feasible for foreigners to buy the bonds with 20% interest rate while back home the rate is only 2-3%?
+Is it economically feasible for foreigners to buy the

 Any hasty and reckless interaction between Iran's financial market and the global market is very hazardous at this rate.
 Progress in free economy theory recommends the countries to take cautious steps when dealing with capital and financial markets.
 In case of Iran, it is vital to lighten the weight of manufacturing and trade regulations, bureaucratic controls and permissions and to go for more reasonable relative prices.